excalidraw/rfcs/active-rfcs/0000-tables.md

 * `content` - the text content of the cell.
 * `timestamp` - to keep track of the last update timestamp.
 This will be used in reconciliation to resolve conflicts when cells are reordered.
 * `rowId` and `columnId` - to keep track of the row and column it belongs to.
 This can be useful for quick lookup for updates, however will be removed if not needed.
-* `width` and `height` - to keep track of the dimensions of the cell.
-This will be used in resizing the cell as each cell can have a different dimension

 ### row
 Each `row` has the :point_down: attributes